-We AFFIRM that marriage is a gift of God through which Christians make a covenant with one another and with God in a service of worship.
+We AFFIRM that marriage is a gift of God through which the couple make a serious covenant with one another and with God in a service of worship.

-There are many different styles of marriage ceremonies and they can be as simple or as unique as you desire.
+There are many different styles of marriage ceremonies and they can be as simple or as unique.
 All elements to be added to the ceremony need to be discussed with, and agreed to, by the minister and must comply with this marriage policy.

-As in all Christian marriages, God is praised, Gospel values are expressed.
+As in all our marriage ceremonies, God is praised, Gospel values are expressed.
 Scripture is read and proclaimed in some form; witnesses in the legal sense are acknowledged, as well as the presence and support of family, guests, and congregation, and promises are made between the couple and before God.
-Each wedding ceremony is a reflection of the couple being married.
-We will work hard with you to make sure that your big day is a faithful and meaningful reflection of who you are.

 Clergy Support Memorial Church celebrates the marriage of: